-The team of Avalanche Studios shared the details behind the development of Generation Zero, an anticipated game with open world invaded by hostile machines that will be out at the end of March.
+The team of Avalanche Studios shared the details behind the development of Generation Zero, an anticipated open world game that will be out at the end of March.

 How Generation Zero Appeared